-Breastfeeding may already be difficult and now you’re having sharp pain and itchy nipples.
+Breastfeeding may already be difficult and now you’re having sharp breast pain and itchy nipples.
 Thrush and breastfeeding is a combination you don’t want.
 Find out how to quickly get rid of it.

 Breastfeeding comes with a steep learning curve and some painful nursing sessions in the beginning.